 Did you know that mushrooms on their own are incredibly hard for the human body to digest?

-They have a tough cell wall containing chitin, which locks in nutrients such as polysaccharides, terpenoids and proteins (more on these in a minute).
-Chitin is the same compound that’s found in crustacean shells, insect shells and fish - in other words, rock-hard stuff.
+They have a tough cell wall containing chitin, which locks in nutrients like polysaccharides, terpenoids and proteins (more on these in a minute).
+Chitin is the same compound that’s found in crustacean shells, insect shells and fish.
+In other words, rock-hard stuff.

 The Different Types Of Mushroom Extraction